Python Numpy append() - Add Elements to Array

 Understanding Array Dimensions

-1. Recognize that numpy.append() does not modify the array in-place but returns a new array.
+1. Recognize that np.append() does not modify the array in-place but returns a new array.
+If you're experiencing issues where np.append is not working, ensure the operation aligns with the expected dimensions.

 2. Consider the dimensions when appending to ensure the expected array shape.